soodoku/tldr/README.md

 ## TL;DR

-The density of original points in an average work---book, paper, lecture--- tends to be pretty low.
+The density of original points in an average work---book, paper, article, lecture---tends to be pretty low.
 Most work also tends to be badly organized.
 Distilling work is thus a time intensive exercise.
-And I thought it would be useful to share the fruits of that labor.
+So I thought it would be useful to share the fruits of that labor.

 1. [Eyal, Nir.
 Hooked.](summaries/01_eyal_hooked.md)
    [Link to Amazon](https://www.amazon.com/dp/B00LMGLXTS/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)